 Provide an information and advice service for older people, their families and carers, focusing on social care, welfare benefits and befriending services.
 This is integrated with local support, including one-to-one and group befriending schemes.

-They have a range of guides and fact sheets and offer a free national advice service.
+They have a range of guides and information sheets and offer a free national advice service.
 To visit their website please go to www.independentage.org